wrench-project/wrench/doc/wrench_101.md

 can do.

-The simulator then creates a workflow to be executed, which consists of a set of compute tasks each with input and output files, with control- and data-dependencies between tasks.
+The simulator then creates a workflow to be executed, which consists of a set of compute tasks each with input and output files, with control and/or data dependencies between tasks.

 A special service is then created, called a Workflow Management System (WMS),  that will be in charge of executing the workflow on the platform using